Key Takeaways

 Table of contents

-- Liquid-Cooled Systems: Ideal for Large Homes and Long-Term Backup
+- Liquid-Cooled Systems: Power and Precision

 - Choosing for Your Home: 3 Typical Scenarios